briebug/ngrx-smartish/projects/ngrx-smartish/README.md

 ## SmartSelect
-### ngrxSelect
 With NgRx Smartish you can reference NgRx Selectors directly in your Angular Component's template without the need to inject the `store`.
-You simple need to add the `MemoizedSelector` in your component class and reference that property with the `ngrxSelector` pipe in your template.
+You simple need to add the `MemoizedSelector` in your component class and reference that property with the `smartSelector` pipe in your template.

 ```
 import { selectError } from 'YOUR-STORE'

 @Component({
     selector: 'app-error',
-    template: `<p>{{ selectors.selectError | ngrxSelect | async }}</p>`
+    template: `<p>{{ selectors.selectError | smartSelect | async }}</p>`
 })
 export class ErrorComponent {
     selectors = { selectError };